 The reason why there are virtual classrooms where teachers and students meet without the necessity of a face-to-face classroom is the major role technology has delved in.

-Video streamings, online broadcasting, reporting, meeting, and gathering of data through the internet not only bring education to a higher level but also makes classes more engaging and interesting.
+Video streaming, online broadcasting, reporting, meeting, and gathering of data through the internet not only bring education to a higher level but also makes classes more engaging and interesting.

-Classrooms today as we know it has been revolutionized by technology that it works a lot different like it did 50—or even 10—years ago.
+Classrooms today as we know it has been revolutionized by technology it work a lot differently like it did 50—or even 10—years ago.

 Teachers can now utilize apps to help students make tasks clearer and submit them at a specified time.
 This allows students to focus and motivate them to complete assignments.
 There are reminder watches to nudge them of things to do prompting them to finish what is not yet done.